GerbenvdHuizen/se_labs/Series2/src/visualisation/README.txt

 INSTALLATION
 ------------

-Note: these instructions are for Windows users.

- * Download Xampp from the provide link and install its components in c:\xampp.
+ * Download Xampp from the provide link and install its components.

  * Take the the entire src/visualisation folder provided in the submission and copy it to the xampp/htdocs directory.
 All the data sets from src/csv also need to be added